kitspace/kitspace/README.md

 To submit your project to Kitnic, follow these steps:

-**1. Export your plotted gerbers & drill data.**
-Gerbers should be exported from your PCB design package in RS-274-X format together with drill information into a directory - by default the path `gerbers/` will be searched.
+**1. Export your plotted gerbers & drill data** into a directory - by default the path `gerbers/` will be searched.
 If this is not where they are stored, please add this info in the kitnic.yaml file (see below).